Tanhaiyan Naye Silsilay

 Tanhaiyan Naye Silsilay (also known as Olper's Tanhaiyaan: Naye Silsilay) is a Pakistani romantic social drama serial directed by Marina Khan that aired on ARY Digital and Pakistan Television Corporation.
-It is a sequel to the 27-year-old serial Tanhaiyaan which is considered a cult classic.
+It is a sequel to the 27-year-old serial Tanhaiyaan (1986), which is considered a cult classic.

 Background

 After 27 years, a sequel named "Olper's Tanhaiyan: Naye Silsilay" started airing at 8 pm every Saturday on PTV and ARY Digital from 20 October 2012.
-The script was co-written by Haseena Moin and Mohammad Ahmed.
+The script was co-written by Haseena Moin, who authored the 1986 original, and Mohammad Ahmed.
 The plot is about gaps in relationships developed over the years in the lives of characters owing to events they faced and how, going forward, things can change for the better.
 It is a 13-episode sequel directed by Marina Khan.
 Six of the 16 original cast members reprise heir roles, as Shehnaz Sheikh (the female lead in the original) has retired and the rest have died.
 The new cast members include Alishba Yousuf and Shehryar Munawar Siddiqui in lead roles and Syra Yousuf and Shehroz Sabzwari in supporting roles.